toots/tsync/terraform/README.md

 Set `manage_lifecycle = false` on the store and the module won't touch that bucket's lifecycle at all (no clobber, no shares-expiry rule).
-You then own it entirely — remember to add your own rule expiring `shares_prefix`, or share caches pile up forever.
+You then own it entirely — remember to add your own rule expiring `tsync/shares/`, or share caches pile up forever.
 Useful when lifecycle is managed by a separate stack, an SCP, or by hand.

 ## Notes

 - **Auth**: each Function URL is public.
-The unguessable manifest id in the URL is the only gate; delete the share manifest object (under `shares_prefix`) to revoke a link.
+The unguessable manifest id in the URL is the only gate; delete the share manifest object (under `tsync/shares/`) to revoke a link.
 - **Limits**: folder zips build in `/tmp` (10 GB) within the 900 s Lambda timeout;
   single files cap at ~80 GB (10,000 multipart parts).